Civic Life, Moral Philosophy

 “Beloved, do not believe every spirit, but test the spirits to see whether they are from God.”

-- ❧ Trust Is Not a Sentiment — It Is a Moral Exchange
+2. ❧ Trust Is Not an Emotion — It Is Moral Judgement and Voluntary Exchange

-- ❧ Why the Most Trusted Figures Must Be Scrutinized First
+3. ❧ Why the Most Trusted Figures Must Be Scrutinized First and Hardest

-❧ Trust Is Not a Sentiment — It Is a Moral Exchange
+Trust Is Not an Emotion — It Is Moral Judgement and Voluntary Exchange

 Modern culture treats trust as a feeling.